 Transfer lines for liquid hydrogen

 The transport of gaseous hydrogen is complex; that of liquid hydrogen is, if possible, even more, complicated.
 In order to avoid waste and ensure optimal safety, transfer lines for liquid hydrogen must be exceptionally well insulated.
-Liquid hydrogen is at a temperature of -252.9 °C, extremely cold.
+This is because liquid hydrogen has an extremely low temperature of -252.9 °C.

 Safety is essential when transporting liquid hydrogen.
 In combination with oxygen, the cryogenic liquid can cause explosions.
 In case ice-cold liquid hydrogen is released due to a leak in the transfer line or due to insufficient insulation, there is a high probability that the surrounding oxygen will condense.
 The condensed oxygen, in combination with liquid hydrogen, can lead to dangerous situations.
 For this reason, transfer lines for liquid hydrogen are subject to more stringent requirements than those for liquid oxygen or liquid nitrogen.